NewHorizonAthlone/react-wp-headless/README.md

-# Practice Web App / WP Template
+# New Horizon Web App / React WP Template / headless WP
+This repo will be used to help train staff on how to it's built and then how to update our React WP template in production using learnt best pratices.

 What we will be using:
 - [Node / NPM](https://nodejs.org/en/download/)
 - [SASS](https://sass-lang.com/)